FabriFalasca/Linear-Response-and-Causal-Inference/README.md

 Causality is inferred through the fluctuation-dissipation theory as first shown in here: https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.043436
 We further contribute to the framework by proposing an analytical null model for the fluctuation-dissipation relation (FDR).

+We note that the implementation proposed here has not been optimized: it works just fine in low-dimensional spaces.
+For very high-dimensional systems there may be other ways to implement a faster version of the method.

 ### A few qualitative consideration on the application of the Fluctuation-Dissipation Theorem for climate data

 (a) See Appendix A of this paper https://arxiv.org/pdf/2408.12585 for some qualitative considerations on the application of FDT in chaotic systems